Just my $0.02...

 Most users probably think that in the event of flooding their iPhone will allow them to walk on water anyway.

 Europe is shuffling towards an international agreement on emergency alerts delivered to our mobile phones, but if current plans continue you might not ever know you received one.
-The idea is being discussed today at the European Emergency Number Association (EENA) with various industry and government reps in attendance, but once …
+The idea is being discussed today at the European Emergency Number Association (EENA) with various industry and government reps in attendance, but …

 Most users probably think that in the event of flooding their iPhone will allow them to walk on water anyway.